Importance of SMS Performance Monitoring Charts

 Related Performance Monitoring Charts

-There are two other aviation SMS risk management tools that couple very nicely with this chart.
+Two other aviation SMS risk management tools couple very nicely with this chart.
 One chart displays activity from the safety reporting system, while the second chart pulls data directly from the risk management system and measures the effectiveness of the organization's risk management processes.

 The first safety chart (at the right) is the "# Reported Issues Chart."
 This chart gives safety management teams an idea of how many reported issues have been submitted in the recent past.